Lucas-VReal/RomansInDecimalNumbers/README.md

 About the project:

-I used math addition operations to add the simple numbers see the values of the letters (Strings) and a example:
+I have used math addition operations to add the simple numbers and see the values of the letters (Strings) as a result.
+Look a example next:

 I = 1;
 *IV = 4;